-Voting is conducted by a 54-member committee, which includes local and national baseball writers, Twins broadcasters, Twins Hall of Fame members, local TV and Radio members, select Twins front office personnel and the fans.
+Voting is conducted by a 57-member committee, which includes fans, local and national baseball writers, Twins broadcasters, Twins Hall of Fame members, local media members and select Twins front office personnel.

 The Minnesota Twins Hall of Fame honors players, coaches and off-field personnel who have contributed to the organization’s growth and success since the Twin Cities broke into the major leagues in 1961.
 The Twins Hall of fame was created in 2000 in conjunction with the club’s 40th Season Celebration, when they inducted Harmon Killebrew, Rod Carew, Tony Oliva, Kent Hrbek, Kirby Puckett and Calvin Griffith.
-In years following, other players inducted include Herb Carneal and Jim Kaat (2001), Bert Blyleven and Tom Kelly (2002), Bob Casey and Bob Allison (2003), Earl Battey (2004), Carl Pohlad and Frank Viola (2005), Zoilo Versalles( 2006), Gary Gaetti and Jim Rantz (2007), Rick Aguilera (2008), Brad Radke and George Brophy (2009), Greg Gagne (2010) and Jim Perry (2011.
+In years following, other players inducted include Herb Carneal and Jim Kaat (2001), Bert Blyleven and Tom Kelly (2002), Bob Casey and Bob Allison (2003), Earl Battey (2004), Carl Pohlad and Frank Viola (2005), Zoilo Versalles( 2006), Gary Gaetti and Jim Rantz (2007), Rick Aguilera (2008), Brad Radke and George Brophy (2009), Greg Gagne (2010), Jim Perry (2011) and Camilo Pascual (2012).

-For more information and to vote for the Twins Hall of Fame, please log on to www.twinsbaseball.com/hof.
+For more information and to vote for the Twins Hall of Fame, please visit www.twinsbaseball.com/hof.